novakov-alexey-zz/old-novakov-alexey.github.io/content/scala-monads/index.md

 Benefits of using Monads is that we do not need to use `if/else` control flow, since we have Monads Laws working when we compose Monad instances.

-In case some of the given functions returns Either.Left:
+In case some of the given function returns `Either.Left`, for example:

 ```scala
 def validNamespace(ns: String): Either[String, Unit] =